FAIR HAVEN—There are no fast food chains in this borough of mom-and-pop shops and precise eateries. Local regulation passed in 1973 prohibits them.

 The problem stems from mistakes made during the recodification of Fair Haven’s code ebook in 2002 via an outside supplier.
 Recodification is the lengthy system of reorganizing and consolidating antique laws and their more moderen amendments.
 The blunder, observed with the aid of a council member in 2005, became suggested in The Two River Times on time.

-At a borough council assembly Monday night at which the quick meals ban becomes discussed, Fair Haven’s cutting-edge borough legal professional Sal Alfieri stated he has no longer visible the 1973 ordinance that created the ban, nor has modern borough clerk Allyson Cinquegrana been able to discover it.
+At a borough council assembly Monday night, during which the quick meals ban was discussed, Fair Haven’s cutting-edge borough legal professional Sal Alfieri stated he has no longer seen the 1973 ordinance that created the ban, nor has modern borough clerk Allyson Cinquegrana been able to discover it.

 “It won’t exist.
 We won’t be able to provide it for you,” Alfieri said.

-The 1973 ordinance, which withstood a felony undertaking from the McDonald’s speedy food chain, banned quick meals institutions designed for over-the-counter service of organized or pre-organized meals, in addition to diners, roadside stands, and cellular lunch carts.
+The 1973 ordinance, which withstood a felony undertaking from the McDonald’s fast food chain, banned quick-service restaurants designed for over-the-counter service of organized or pre-organized meals, as well as diners, roadside stands, and cellular lunch carts.

 Resident Tracey Cole, who opposes the Dunkin’ store, sought out the original ban only to discover it was missing.
-At the assembly, she argued that the ordinance, which was no longer issue for recodification or modification due to the fact it is, in reality, lost, may want to be still considered “on the books.”
+At the assembly, she argued that the ordinance, which was no longer an issue for recodification or modification due to its being lost, may want to be still considered “on the books.”

-“The simple language is written and defended in 1972 and followed in’ seventy-three become with us and doing its task until 2002,” Cole stated.
+“The simple language was written and defended in 1972 and followed in’ seventy-three’, becoming with us and doing its task until 2002,” Cole stated.

 “Whatever became inadvertently excluded can’t just be placed back in, although it changed into inadvertently excluded,” Alfieri said.
 “Two codifications later, there’s no way we can say this law remains in the area.”